 - Threshold billing: Costs are charged when your account has accrued a specific amount.

-A billing account includes one or more contacts that are defined on the Google Payments profile that is connected to the billing account.
+A Cloud Billing account includes one or more contacts that are defined on the Google Payments profile that is connected to the Cloud Billing account.
 These contacts are people who are designated to receive billing information specific to the payment instrument on file (for example, when a credit card needs to be updated).
-To access and manage this list of contacts, you can use the Payments console or you can use the Google Cloud Platform Console.
+To access and manage this list of contacts, you can use the Payments console or you can use the Cloud Console.

 Subaccounts are intended for resellers.
 If you are a reseller, you can use subaccounts to represent your customers' charges for the purpose of chargebacks.

-Billing subaccounts allow you to group charges from projects together on a separate section of your invoice.
-A billing subaccount is a billing account with a billing linkage to a reseller's master billing account on which the charges appear.
-The master billing account must be on invoiced billing.
+Cloud Billing subaccounts allow you to group charges from projects together on a separate section of your invoice.
+A billing subaccount is a Cloud Billing account with a billing linkage to a reseller's master Cloud Billing account on which the charges appear.
+The master Cloud Billing account must be on invoiced billing.

-A subaccount behaves like a billing account in most ways: it can have projects linked to it, billing exports can be configured on it, and it can have Cloud IAM roles defined on it.
+A subaccount behaves like a Cloud Billing account in most ways: it can have projects linked to it, Cloud Billing data exports can be configured on it, and it can have IAM roles defined on it.
 Any charges made to projects linked to the subaccount are grouped and subtotalled on the invoice, and the effect on resource management is that access control policy can be entirely segregated on the subaccount to allow for customer separation and management.

-The Cloud Billing API provides the ability to create and manage subaccounts via the API so you can connect to your existing systems and provision new customers or chargeback groups programmatically.
+The Cloud Billing Account API provides the ability to create and manage subaccounts.
+Use the API to connect to your existing systems and provision new customers or chargeback groups programmatically.

-Relationships between organizations, projects, billing accounts, and payments profiles
+Relationships between organizations, projects, Cloud Billing accounts, and payments profiles

-Two types of relationships govern the interactions between organizations, billing accounts, and projects: ownership and payment linkage.
+Two types of relationships govern the interactions between organizations, Cloud Billing accounts, and projects: ownership and payment linkage.

-- Payment linkages define which billing account pays for a given project.
+- Payment linkages define which Cloud Billing account pays for a given project.

 The following diagram shows the relationship of ownership and payment linkages for a sample organization.

-The billing account is linked to Projects 1, 2, and 3, meaning that it pays for costs incurred by the three projects.
+The Cloud Billing account is linked to Projects 1, 2, and 3, meaning that it pays for costs incurred by the three projects.

-The billing account is also linked to a Google payments profile, which stores information like name, address, and payment methods.
+The Cloud Billing account is also linked to a Google payments profile, which stores information like name, address, and payment methods.

 What are roles?